 Sometimes there is more to a sip than you think.

 We treasure a precious heritage of old vines, deeply rooted in the Kamptal soil.
 Chalcerous loess.
 Clayey loam.
 Crystalline rocks.
 Every wine reflects its very origin.
 It is shaped by a little piece of land, influenced by all facets of nature.
-We live with the awareness, that a wine's character grows in the vineyard.
-The soils and microclimates act as an unwavering backbone and lend authenticity and natural verve.
+Like our ancestors, we live with the awareness that a wine's character lies in the vineyard itself.
+It is the true source of authenticity and natural verve.

 Space for character.

 Artisanality is the center of our work.
 It allows for a mindful accompaniment along every step of the natural metamorphosis of wine.
-We harvest and carefully select each grape by hand, as it has always been done.
+Thus, we harvest and carefully select each grape by hand, as it has always been done.
 In the cellar the berries are left to soak in their juice for several hours to extract the fine aroma from the skins.
-They are then pressed off gently, with the lowest possible pressure.
+We then press them very gently, with the lowest possible pressure.
 Wild & cultured yeast from our Kamptal vineyards starts the fermentation process.
 Everything finds its own pace.
 We are mindful, observe and taste.
 Each wine is given extended lees contact, promoting its texture and persistence.
 A spontaneous malolactic fermentation is never blocked but allowed to occur naturally.
 All of this gives them a unique dimension of texture and depth.

 Wine is time.

-You can feel a kind of deceleration in our centuries old natural wine cellar.
+You can feel a kind of deceleration in our very old wine cellar.
+It has been carved out of the loess by hand.
 It's filled with living history and a unique scent.
 The winding cave gives space to stainless-steel tanks, traditional acacia barrels and a few small oak barrels.
 Time and tranquility allow our wines to grow and unfold freely.
 All of them age on the lees for several months before we bottle them, taking advantage of the beneficial properties of high atmospheric pressure and the waxing moon.
 Some wines get more time.
 Several years.
 Like our Familienreserve, a wine that seamlessly follows a tradition that has already been maintained by our ancestors.

 The ancients of all cultures considered it a sign of wisdom, tranquility and permanence.
 It revealed the hidden worlds beyond their reach.
 These values are still valid.
 They have been shaping our craft for generations and thus make the owl the unmistakable symbol of our wines.
 Two of them, carved in stone, have been guarding the entrance to the historic cellar for nearly 100 years.
 One is perched on books, the other one on grapes.
 Together the two owls embody the ancient relationship between science, experience, culture and nature, united in wine.
 We see ourselves as a link.
 We respect and care for what grows in our vineyards, while using our craft to unveil the unique worlds hidden in nature.
 At the same time, the owl is a symbol of our pursuit for longevity, elegance and balance, which characterizes the style of our wines.
 It symbolizes our wines' calm energy and stands for a decelerated way of life.